AngelHenriettaAboah/AngelHenriettaAboah/README.md

 - 👋 Hi, I’m @AngelHenriettaAboah, a Computer Engineer.
 - 👀 I’m interested in ...Web development,JavaScript,Front and Back End Development, Data Visualization & Cyber security
 - 🌱 I’m currently learning ...
 JavaScript Algorithms and Data Structures
 - 💞️ I’m looking to collaborate on ...web development projects or other genres.
-I'm open to new ideas too.
+Also,I'm open to new ideas too.
 - 📫 How to reach me ... by email: aboahangel16@gmail.com

 <!---